mrPronin/cv-workshop-image-classification-start/doc/PRESENTATION.md

 Additionally, the concept of feature detection and classification is well-detailed in the academic literature, such as the seminal paper by Krizhevsky et al., "ImageNet Classification with Deep Convolutional Neural Networks", available on [Neural Information Processing Systems](https://papers.nips.cc/paper_files/paper/2012/file/c399862d3b9d6b76c8436e924a68c45b-Paper.pdf).

+## Transfer Learning
+Transfer learning is a machine learning technique where a model developed for one task is reused as the starting point for a model on a second task.
+It is a popular approach in deep learning because it can train deep neural networks with comparatively little data.
+This is very useful in the field of computer vision, where pre-trained models are often used as the basis for tasks like image classification, object detection, and more.

+### How Transfer Learning Works
+1. **Pre-Trained Model:** The process begins with a model that has been pre-trained on a large dataset, typically on a wide-ranging task such as classifying images into one of 1,000 categories in ImageNet.
+This model has learned a lot of features from this extensive dataset, which can be generic features like edges, textures, or more complex patterns.
+2. **Feature Extraction:** You use the pre-trained model as a feature extractor by removing the output layer(s) that made predictions on the original dataset.
+This leaves you with a model that can output a feature vector for any input image, encapsulating the "knowledge" it has about the image's content based on the features learned from the original dataset.
+3. **Task-Specific Layer(s):** You then add one or more layers on top of the pre-trained model to learn the features specific to your new task.
+Only these layers will be trained from scratch.
+You can choose to freeze the weights of the pre-trained layers, so only the new layers learn from the new task's data, or fine-tune some of the deeper layers to adapt their features to the new task.

+### Benefits of Transfer Learning
+- **Efficiency:** Training deep learning models from scratch requires a lot of data and computational power.
+Transfer learning allows you to leverage existing neural networks, significantly reducing the resources required for training.
+- **Speed:** Models can be trained much faster because the base layers already contain a lot of useful information about the data.
+- **Performance:** Transfer learning can improve the performance of models on tasks with limited data by introducing more generalizable features learned from a larger dataset.

+### Use Cases
+- **Image Classification:** Starting from a model pre-trained on ImageNet to classify images into new categories with relatively little data.
+- **Object Detection:** Using feature extractors from models trained on large datasets to detect objects in images.
+- **Natural Language Processing (NLP):** Models pre-trained on large text corpora can be fine-tuned for tasks like sentiment analysis or question answering.

+### Popular Pre-Trained Models for Transfer Learning
+- **In Computer Vision:** VGG, ResNet, Inception, and MobileNet.
+- **In NLP:** BERT, GPT, and RoBERTa.

+Transfer learning has become a cornerstone of machine learning because it enables the development of powerful models without the need for enormous datasets or extensive computational resources, making advanced ML tasks accessible to a broader audience.

 ## Features
 In the context of Convolutional Neural Networks (CNNs) used for image processing, features can be categorized into three levels based on their complexity and abstraction: low-level, mid-level, and high-level features.